 Curriculum and teaching that engages

-Dio students perform admirably when compared with national averages and across all year levels.
-While such national bench-marking is important, our primary goal is to challenge each student to achieve at the highest level of which she is capable.
+Dio students perform admirably compared to national averages and across all year levels.
+While such national bench-marking is important, our primary goal is to challenge each student to achieve at their highest level.

 Staff expect all students to extend themselves to reach their full potential, in an environment of healthy challenges.

-At each level girls are mentored through course selection, goal setting, learning needs, time management and study skills.
+At each level, students are mentored through course selection, goal setting, learning needs, time management, and study skills.

-All students follow a programme of Religious Studies and Physical Education and Health as these elements are at the core of educating the whole student at Waikato Diocesan School for Girls.
+All students follow a Religious Studies and Physical Education and Health programme as these elements are at the core of educating the whole student at Waikato Diocesan School for Girls.

-Each student is placed in a class that will best suit her learning needs.
-This class placement is based on her placement test results, information from contributing schools and any further information that is required.
-All classes are challenging, and at Dio students are expected to maximise their learning opportunities.
-Year 9 students find out which class they are in at the start of the school year, and a letter will be emailed to you by the last week of January to confirm your daughter’s programme of learning.
+Each student is placed in a class that best suits their learning needs.
+This class placement is based on the placement test results, information from contributing schools and any required information.
+All classes are challenging, and students are expected to maximise their learning opportunities at Dio.
+Year 9 students find out which class they are in at the start of the school year, and a letter will be emailed to parents/caregivers by the last week of January to confirm your aakonga's learning programme.